Twisted differential operators and $q$-crystals: Hyper -stratifications

-\item \end{enumerate} \end{prop}
+\end{enumerate} \end{prop}

 \begin{proof} Only the last assertion needs a proof, the other ones following either directly from the definitions or from what we already proved.
-Now, since both proofs are similar, we only do the first diagram.
+For example, the commutativity of the right hand square in assertion (2) follows from the second remark before the proposition.
+Now, we consider the last assertion and since both proofs are similar, we only do the first diagram.
 We have to show that

 As usual, we can reduce by functoriality to showing that $(\mathrm{Id} \otimes \tau)(\Delta(\xi^{(n)})) = 0$ and this results from the commutativity of the diagram

 \end{proof}

 There exists a notion of stratification in this setting that reads as follows: